Outburn-IL/foob-docs/about.md

 *Functionality:*  The solution supports various data type conversions to FHIR using pre-defined IRIS classes, seamlessly integrated with FUME.
 The IRIS developer/integrator can build and adapt default solutions to the target workflow according to the business requirements.
 The solution includes an integrated Web-based UI, providing complete HL7 v2 to FHIR conversion workflow management.

-*Simplicity:* Minimum Object Script coding needs by developing integration-ready components and automatic solution deployment using a ZPM installer-based wizard adapted to various implementations on the customer site.
+*Simplicity:* Our solution includes integration-ready components and automatic solution deployment, using a ZPM installer-based wizard adapted to various implementations on the customer site.
+Together, they minimize Object Script coding knowledge requirements.

 *Flexibility:* The solution can quickly adapt to any S2T workflow on the customer site, using pre-developed classes and UI-based configuration capabilities.